 The resulting photographs and video footage will be used by the New Phytologist Foundation for the purpose of outreach and promoting their activities and may be published on the New Phytologist Foundation’s website and social media channels.

-When events are recorded, recordings will only be made available with the explicit permission of the speaker.
-In some case the recording publication may be delayed while the speaker awaits publication of their research.
+When events are recorded, recordings will only be made available with the explicit permission of the speakers.
+In some cases the publication of the recording may be delayed while the speaker awaits publication of their research.

 If you have any concerns, please contact Christine Phillips, Events and Promotions Manager.